Azure-Samples/azureai-samples/scenarios/evaluate/Simulators/Simulate_Context-Relevant_Data/Simulate_From_Input_Text/README.md

 - python
 products:
 - azure-openai
-description: Use the Simulator to generate high-quality query and response interactions with your AI applications from your data using LLMs."
+description: Use the Simulator to generate high-quality query and response interactions with your AI applications from your data using LLMs
 ---

-## Generate Query and Response from your Azure Search Index
+## Generate Query and Response from your data

 ### Overview